 Please submit an essay, not exceeding one page, that includes a brief personal history and reasons for pursuing a Master of Architecture degree.
 Upload your essay as a PDF document.

-If you have questions about whether your bachelor’s degree is accredited, the NAAB SPC course matrix, or other documents, please contact Greg Robinson at the UK/CoD Recruitment office at 859.257.8870 or email@example.com
+If you have questions about whether your bachelor’s degree is accredited, the NAAB SPC course matrix, or other documents, please contact Amy Foulkes at the College of Design Recruitment office at 859.257.8870 or email@example.com.

 Please refer to the Graduate Application Guidelines as some information listed on the Graduate School application is not needed for the Architecture Application.
 Disregard the data fields listed in red on the adjacent image.Click to Apply